gokulnair2001/HTMLSwiftKit/README.md

  ```

 > [!Note]
-> Make sure you add your CSS block into your HTMLContent block to allow HTML to get context of it
+> Don't forget to add your CSS block into your HTMLContent block to allow HTML to get context of it

 ```swift
  var htmlContent: [HTMLBlock] {